Samsung Galaxy A80

-The Samsung Galaxy A80 is a mid-range luxury Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
+The Samsung Galaxy A80 is a mid-range Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
 Running on the Android 11-based One UI 3.1 software, it was launched at the Samsung Galaxy Event in Bangkok, Thailand on April 10, 2019, and released on May 29, 2019.
 Its most notable feature is its lack of a front facing camera, opting instead for a unique pop-up camera, allowing for a nearly bezel-less display.

-On June 11, 2023, Samsung shut down the Galaxy A80 and stopped security updates for the phone.

 Specifications

+Design

+Similar to that of the Galaxy A90 5G, it features an aluminum frame, glass back (protected with Corning Gorilla Glass 6), and glass front (protected with Corning Gorilla Glass 3).